3 years

 This course uses flipped learning as it provides planning and control tools for management of operations.
 In this course, students learn about materials requirements planning, rank order clustering, to-from analysis and just in time using actual cases, company observations and business games.

-This course is composed of two modules: (1) Collective and Relational Intelligence; and (2) Business Game 2.
+This course is composed of three modules: (1) Personal and Professional Development elective, (2) Business Game 2, and (3) Career Program.
 The primary aim of the course is to enhance students’ knowledge and abilities in interactive and professional situations, as well as apply integrative learning to the BIB2 courses.

 This course is designed to immerse students into the theory and practice of Strategy, with a strong focus on internationalization.
 This course addresses the fundamentals of strategy and advanced concepts in international business.
 Participants will learn by applying theoretical frameworks and through readings, discussions, debates, short lectures, case studies and presentations.